multilectic/philosophy/README.md

   productive and conducive to the advancement of knowledge compared to a confrontational or purely challenging approach.

-Here I'm trying to get the right instructions for steps in the language or the machine.
+Here I'm trying to get the right instructions for steps as they sound in the language of the machine.
 These are the 'formulas' of the steps.